neuro4ml/neuro4ml.github.io/Week_2/4-Synapse_Models.md

 :align: center
 ```

-Another interesting channel type is NMDA, which can’t be modelled linearly.
-The effect of NMDA requires the receiving neuron’s membrane potential to have recently been high.
+Another interesting channel type is NMDA, which can't be modelled linearly.
+The effect of NMDA requires the receiving neuron's membrane potential to have recently been high.
 This may be important in learning.

 ## Long-term plasticity